TheRusstler/UnoMemoryLeakExample/README.md

 It's the `TextBox` in the `SecondaryPage.xaml` which is not garbage collected.
 You can see the code [here](https://github.com/TheRusstler/UnoMemoryLeakExample/blob/master/UnoMemoryLeakExample/UnoMemoryLeakExample.Shared/SecondaryPage.xaml#L21).

 You can comment out the TextBox control and then rerun the `Steps to Reproduce` listed above and you will see that the memory leak no longer occurs.

+Note that the View and ViewModels **are** being collected, just the `TextBox` control is not.